See Palma’s historic center and coastline from a double-decker bus.

 Route Maps & Stops

-Explore Palma with one Red Route covering 17 stops at the city’s major attractions, plus a Boat Route that takes you around Palma Bay.
-The Red Line connects you to the Gothic Cathedral, medieval Bellver Castle, Poble Espanyol, the cruise port, shopping districts, and waterfront promenade.
+Explore Palma with one Red Route covering 18 stops at the city’s major attractions, plus a Boat Route that takes you around Palma Bay.
+The Red Line connects you to the Gothic Cathedral, medieval Bellver Castle, Poble Espanyol, the Joan Miró Foundation, the cruise port, shopping districts, and the waterfront promenade.

 A full bus loop takes about 90 minutes without hopping off.
 The Boat Route is a 50-minute cruise with views of the city from the water.